 The Company's revolving credit facilities and term loan facilities also contain a total leverage ratio covenant.
 The leverage ratio is calculated as total net debt divided by Consolidated EBITDA (as defined in the credit agreement).
 Total net debt is defined in the credit agreement as total debt less cash and cash equivalents.
 Consolidated EBITDA is calculated as the sum of, among other things, net income attributable to Crown Holdings, net income attributable to certain of the Company's subsidiaries, income taxes, interest expense, depreciation and amortization, and certain non-cash charges.
-The Company's total net leverage ratio of 3.8 to 1.0 at December 31, 2020 was in compliance with the covenant requiring a ratio no greater than 5.0 to 1.0.
+The Company's total net leverage ratio of 3.0 to 1.0 at December 31, 2021 was in compliance with the covenant requiring a ratio no greater than 5.0 to 1.0.
 The ratio is calculated at the end of each quarter using debt and cash balances as of the end of the quarter and Consolidated EBITDA for the most recent twelve months.
 Failure to meet the financial covenant could result in the acceleration of any outstanding amounts due under the revolving credit facilities and term loan facilities.
+The required net total leverage ratio under the agreement reduces to 4.5 to 1.0 at December 31, 2022.